abner01061998/hey-bill/readme.md

 * Rules:
-    1. When the program ask for input you must type "#" at the end of your input and press enter.
+    1. When the program asks for the input you must type "#" at the end of your input and press enter.

-    2. The program expects a list of products and every item must be separated by line break.
+    2. The program expects a list of products and every item must be separated by a line break.

     3. The input is validated by the following regular expression `/^(\d)((\s*\w*\s)*)(\d+\.\d+)$/` so be careful to follow the pattern, otherwise the program will show you which line isn't matching and will stop.

 * Database creation:
-There is file called "tax_exceptions.txt" where you can add products to except from taxes (books, medical products, food and more).
-Within this file you will find an string separated by comma.
+There is a file called "tax_exceptions.txt" where you can add products except for taxes (books, medical products, food and more).
+Within this file, you will find a string separated by commas.

-    **This program will work even without .txt file, by using a hard-coded array with the following elements:**
+    **This program will work even without a .txt file, by using a hard-coded array with the following elements:**

     > book,chocolate bar,box of chocolates,packet of headache pills,boxes of chocolates
     - To add a product you have to place a comma followed by the product name.